open-voip-alliance/Android-VoIP-Lib/README.md

 # AndroidVoIPLib

-This is library is an opinionated VoIP wrapper for Android applications.
+This library is an opinionated VoIP wrapper for Android applications.
 It currently uses Linphone as the underlying SIP library.

 ## Installation